AI Connections

 Actual Output Key Path

-A list of strings representing the path to the actual_output value in your JSON response.
+A list of strings or integers representing the path to the actual_output value in your JSON response.
+Use strings for JSON keys and integers for array indices.
 This is required for evaluation to work.

 For example, if your endpoint returns: